brandur/sorg/content/drafts/cloud-databases.md

 [security][mongo-security], and
 [correctness][mongo-correctness].

-I've included it on the list for purposes of comparison, but it's safe to say that it's not at the same level of sophistication as other systems on this list.
+I've included it for purposes of comparison and because it still seems to have a lot of mindshare, but it's not at the same level of sophistication as other systems on this list.
 Most others have a strict superset of its functionality (albeit with trade offs in a few cases), but also support other critically important features like ACID guarantees.
 New projects shouldn't start on MongoDB, and old projects should be thinking about migrating off of it.

 ### Postgres (#postgres)